cakephp/docs/en/orm/database-basics.rst

     The file path to the SSL certificate file.
 (Only supported by MySQL). ssl_ca
     The file path to the SSL certificate authority.
-(Only supported by MySQL). settings
+(Only supported by MySQL). init
-    An array of key/value pairs that should be sent to the database server as ``SET`` commands when the connection is created.
+    An list of queries that should be sent to the database server as when the connection is created.
 This option is only supported by MySQL, Postgres, and SQLserver at this time. dsn
     A full PDO compatible data source name.